 Within Scrum you ensure constant improvements.
 To do so with your team you can use this easy Retrospective exercise.

-Here is a simple retrospective exercise that can be used to reflect on the team’s performance and identify areas for improvement:
+Here is a simple retrospective exercise (different than 4L’s) that can be used to reflect on the team’s performance and identify areas for improvement:

 - Divide the team into small groups of 3-9 people.